 The school establishes fees and charges to fund certain school activities.
-Students will not be denied the opportunity to participate in curricular and extracurricular programs of the school district due to the inability of their parent or guardian to pay fees or certain charges.
+Some students may be unable to pay these fees.
+Students will not be denied educational services or academic credit due to the inability of their parent or guardian to pay fees or certain charges.
 Students whose parent or guardian is unable to afford student fees may receive a fee waiver.
 A fee waiver applies to all fees related to school, instruction, and extracurricular activities.